boakley/robotframework-hub/README.md

 # Welcome to Robot Framework Hub

-This is a very early version of a server for the robot framework testing framework.
-The hub uses flask to provide both a RESTful interface and a browser-based UI for accessing test assets.
+This project implements a simple web server for viewing robot framework keyword documentation.
+This uses flask to provide both a RESTful interface and a browser-based UI for accessing test assets.

 It's crazy easy to get started.
 To install and run from a PyPi package, do the following: